Three Gorges Dam: Waste management

 The dam catalyzed improved upstream wastewater treatment around Chongqing and its suburban areas.
 According to the Ministry of Environmental Protection, as of April 2007, more than 50 new plants could treat 1.84 million tonnes per day, 65% of the total need.
 About 32 landfills were added, which could handle 7,664.5 tonnes of solid waste every day.
 Over one billion tons of wastewater are released annually into the river, which was more likely to be swept away before the reservoir was created.
-This has left the water looking stagnant, polluted and murky.
+This has left the water stagnant, polluted and murky.

 Forest cover

 In 1997, the Three Gorges area had 10% forestation, down from 20% in the 1950s.

-Research by the United Nations Food and Agriculture Organization suggested that the Asia-Pacific region would, overall, gain about 6000 km2 of forest by 2008.
+Research by the United Nations Food and Agriculture Organization suggested that the Asia-Pacific region would gain about 6000 km2 of forest by 2008.
 That is a significant change from the 13000 km2 net loss of forest each year in the 1990s.
 This is largely due to China's large reforestation effort.
 This accelerated after the 1998 Yangtze River floods convinced the government that it should restore tree cover, especially in the Yangtze's basin upstream of the Three Gorges Dam.